craig10e/tastytrade/strategies/spx_iron_condor_implementation_guide.md

 ## SPX 0 DTE Iron Condor Strategy - Implementation Guide

-This guide explains how to set up and run the SPX Iron Condor Strategy.
+This guide explains how to set up and run the SPX Iron Condor Strategy using our broker-agnostic architecture.

 ### Strategy Overview